 Your Cadence, measured in RPMs (rotations per minute), is how fast you're pedaling.

 Resistance, measured as a percentage of the maximum resistance (0 - 100 percent), is your level of difficulty, which can be set by turning the resistance knob.
-Turn the knob right to increase difficulty and left to decrease difficulty.
+Turn the resistance knob right to increase difficulty and left to decrease difficulty.
+The Bike+ is also equipped with an auto-resistance feature, allowing the resistance to adjust automatically.
+Click here to learn more.

 Your Output, measured in Watts, is how much power you are exerting at any point in time.
 You can increase your output by increasing your cadence, your resistance, or both.